 Importance of Cyber Security

-There is no indication that the reliance on technology will ever subside.
-This means that there are more cases of sensitive information and bank details being found stored in cloud storage services that result in data leaks and identity thefts more often.
-Hence, it is inevitably crucial to understand cyber security awareness.
+The reliance on technology is ever-increasing, and this means that there are more cases of sensitive information and bank details being found stored in cloud storage services, resulting in data leaks and identity thefts more often.
+Therefore, it is crucially important to understand cyber security awareness.